TurtlPass/turtlpass-android/README.md

 * Add support for Browser Apps
 * Read NDEF message ID from an external NFC Tag
-* Hash user inputs with Argon2 instead of SHA-512

 ## 📦 Lottie Animations